 Beyond the PharmD: Whether it's placement in a post-graduate fellowship or residency, passing the NAPLEX exam, securing employment, or pursuing an advanced degree, Northeastern students are well-prepared and poised to succeed.
 See our latest accomplishments here: http://www.northeastern.edu/bouve/pharmacy/programs/PharmD/quality-indicators">www.northeastern.edu/bouve/pharmacy/programs/PharmD/quality-indicators

 |Physics with Lab||4||N/A|

-The PCAT exam is not required.
-Direct entry transfer applicants who meet the criteria above and who are accepted and matriculate into the P1 year of the program will join the program as graduate-entry students, and in accordance with graduate school standards, must maintain an overall GPA of 3.0 throughout the program
+Direct-entry students who meet criteria above, and who are accepted and matriculate into the P1 year of the program, will join the program as graduate students, and in accordance with graduate standards, must maintain at least an overall GPA of 3.0 throughout the program.

 A short supplemental application is required for applicants who are invited for an interview.
 A link to the application will be provided in the interview invitation letter.